Housing Bubbles with Phase Transitions: Introduction

-To provide theoretical answers to these questions in the simplest possible setting, we consider a bare-bones model of housing.
+To capture how equilibrium housing prices are determined in the process of economic development, we develop a two-period overlapping generations model with perfect housing and rental markets.
 The economy is inhabited by overlapping generations that live for two periods (young and old age) and consume two commodities (consumption good and housing service).
-The ownership and occupancy of a house are separated, so there is a price for house ownership as a financial asset (housing price) and a price for house occupancy as a commodity (rent).
+The ownership and occupancy of a housing unit are separated, so there is a price for house ownership as a financial asset (housing price) and a price for house occupancy as a commodity (rent).
 All markets are competitive and frictionless.
 A rational expectations equilibrium consists of a sequence of prices (housing price and rent) and allocations (consumption good, housing stock, and housing service) such that all agents optimize and markets clear.
 An equilibrium is \emph{fundamental} (\emph{bubbly}) if the housing price equals (exceeds) the present value of rents.
 In this model, the dividend of housing, namely rent, is endogenous.
 If housing supply is inelastic, as the economy grows and agents get richer, they increase the demand for housing, which pushes up both the housing price and rent.
 Under these circumstances, it is not obvious whether housing prices will grow faster than rents and a housing bubble emerge: the possibility or necessity of housing bubbles becomes a nontrivial question.